 Three years ago, Beneteau and Seascape joined forces to co-develop the new generation of First.
-After launching the sport-cruiser part of the range: First 14, First 24 and First 27, they unveil today the first model from the racer-cruiser range – the brand new First 36.
+After launching the sport-cruiser part of the range: First 14, First 24, and First 27, they unveil today the first photos of this first racer-cruiser – the brand new First 36.
+The Beneteau First 36 has a mission to bridge the gap between high-tech development in the world of racing and mainstream racer-cruisers.
+To be specific, even the standard version of First 36 fully planes in a moderate breeze.

 The design team is coordinated by the experienced hand of Kristian Hajnšek, CTO of Seascape, who works closely with the team at Beneteau to bring modern construction technologies into the segment of accessible production racer-cruisers.